daithiw44/MAL/readme.markdown

 	var dbManager = new MAL(dbsettings, optionalCallback);

+	For another example see in test0.js in tests.

 	`Obvious 'thing' with 0.1 is optionalCallBack doesn't use the MAL class but rather requires the user to get the collection ref and then preform the method call using node-mongodb-native directly for both.`